vladlu/wp-prod-core/README.md

 # About

-This is a dev system for WordPress developers which makes life easier.
+This is a core for [wp-prod](https://github.com/vladlu/wp-prod/) system.

-Just create rules and run it.

-# How to use

-[under construction]
-*((say something about style.dev.css with which webpack rule works differently))*
-*((add examples somewhere below (but try to avoid their downloading))*

 # Rules